ndavison/looper/README.md

 # looper
-An audio oooper written in HTML5 and JS.
+An audio looper written in HTML5 and JS.